It gives you advice on:

 The advice is for members in England and Wales.

-September opening of schools and colleges
+Wider opening of schools and colleges

-Responding to questions about availability for work
+Responding to questions about availability for work if you are furloughed

 If you are asked by an agency to say whether or not you are available for work: